January 2, 2021 3 min read

 Cast a wide net

 Armed with your research findings, you can now begin sourcing candidates.
-In doing so, remember to look beyond the usual job boards and sites.
+In doing so, remember to look beyond the usual job boards and social media sites.
 Instead, consider talking to passive candidates – those who may not be actively looking for a job but would consider the right new opportunity – with the goal of identifying three to five of the strongest candidates for formal interviews.
 This likely will involve developing a cold-calling strategy to target the best prospects.

-Finally, don’t overlook internal candidates who may be looking for a promotion and, in some cases, may already be doing the at hand.
+Finally, don’t overlook internal candidates who may be looking for a promotion and, in some cases, may already be doing the work at hand.

 Bridging the skills gap will require creative solutions.
 In the meantime, a sound sourcing strategy can help you build a strong workforce and avoid costly hiring mistakes.